BY SOFO ARCHON

 Is humanity, then, totally foolish?

-Even the richest of the rich with their mansions and private jets are sad and miserable.
-That’s because happiness doesn’t lie in stuff; rather, it lies in the contentment of the heart.
-Happiness lies in the feeling that I am enough and I have enough.
-And what can contribute to that feeling?
-Not material objects, but simple experiences such as reconnecting with ourselves, building loving relationships, spending time in nature, or engaging in creative work.
-Those are some of the “things” that can truly help fill our lives with happiness.
-Almost everything else only sucks the joy out of our lives.
+Even the richest of the rich, with their mansions and private jets, are often sad and miserable.
+That’s because happiness doesn’t lie in stuff—it lies in the contentment of the heart.
+True happiness comes from the feeling: “I am enough” and “I have enough.”
+And what nurtures that feeling?
+Not material objects, but simple experiences—reconnecting with ourselves, cultivating loving relationships, spending time in nature, or engaging in creative work.
+These are the “things” that truly enrich life.
+Almost everything else only drains the joy from it.

-Currently, the economic inequality worldwide is so extreme and pervasive that, according to a recent report, the world’s richest 1% have almost twice the wealth of the rest of humanity combined.
-Can you fathom how crazy that is?
-And, as human population grows and natural resources are used up at an accelerating rate, economic inequality will likely increase even more.
-To prevent this from happening, we need to start living simply, for only a simple way of living can restore social justice.
-As the philosopher Satish Kumar put it: “We need to live simply so that others may simply live.”
+As the human population grows and natural resources are depleted at an accelerating rate, economic inequality is likely to worsen.
+To prevent this, we must embrace simplicity, for only a simpler way of life can restore social justice.
+As the philosopher Satish Kumar said: “We need to live simply so that others may simply live.”